futrime/lip/docs/index.md

 To check if lip is installed successfully, run `lip --version` in your terminal.
 You should see the version of lip you just installed.

+If you are using Windows, you can also download `.exe` installer to install lip.

 ## Usage

 To install a online tooth (a package in lip), run `lip install <tooth>`.
 Here is an example: